aaronamran/MSAF-System-Administration-Fundamentals/Linux Server 101 - General/check-memory-cpu-usage-linux-cli.md

    - total, used, free: Memory statistics
    - shared: Memory shared among processes
    - buff/cache: Memory used for caching and buffering
-   - available: Memory available for new processes.
+   - available: Memory available for new processes

 5. To report system performance including CPU, memory and I/O activity, use